 The percentage of the period of enrollment completed =

 the number of calendar days completed in the period as of the day the student withdrew divided by the number of calendar days in the period of enrollment

 Percentage of the period of enrollment completed multiplied by institutional charges = adjusted charges after withdrawal

-Example: 15 days completed prior to withdrawal divided by 112 days in period of enrollment = 13% period of enrollment completed
+Example: 15 days completed prior to withdrawal divided by 112 days in a period of enrollment = 13% period of enrollment completed

 13% x $10,337.00 = $1,343.81 adjusted charges

-Students who move off campus during the semester for any reason other than withdrawal will not receive any refund of their room and board charges.
+Students who move off-campus during the semester for any reason other than withdrawal will not receive any refund of their room and board charges.
 The insurance fee also is non-refundable.

 Note: The preceding formula is also used to determine how much SFA Program funds the student has earned at the time of withdrawal.
 After the 60 percent point in the period of enrollment, a student has earned 100 percent of the SFA Program funds.
 (See Consumer Information Bulletin).